List of Xbox 360 retail configurations: Xbox 360 Arcade

 Xbox 360 Arcade console with white wireless controller.
 The Arcade is cosmetically identical to the Core model.

 The Xbox 360 Arcade (packaged with the subheading "Go Play") replaced the Xbox 360 Core as the entry-level Xbox 360 on September 20, 2007, while retaining the Core's price of US$279.99.
 It was publicly revealed by Microsoft's president of Entertainment Devices division Robbie Bach to the Financial Times on October 18, 2007, and officially announced on October 22, 2007, although it was available in stores far earlier.
 It included a wireless controller, a composite A/V cable, an HDMI output, a 256 MB memory unit and five Xbox Live Arcade titles: Boom Boom Rocket, Feeding Frenzy, Luxor 2, Pac-Man Championship Edition, and Uno on a single disc, which also included a "Welcome Video" and several game trailers and demos.
-Like its predecessor the "Core", it has a white disc tray, and may utilize a separately sold Xbox 360 hard disk drive, which is required for Xbox software backwards compatibility.
+Like its predecessor the "Core", it has a white disc tray, and did not include an Xbox 360 hard disk drive, which is required for Xbox software backwards compatibility.
 The main difference between the Arcade and the Core is that the Arcade has an HDMI port, while the Core doesn't.
 In Fall 2008, with the introduction of the Jasper motherboard revision, the memory unit was removed from the package and replaced with a 256 MB internal memory chip.
 This was later upgraded to a 512 MB chip in Summer 2009.
 Holiday 2008 consoles were bundled with Sega Superstars Tennis.
 With the price cuts on September 4, 2008, the Arcade fell from US$279 to US$199 in the US.
 In the UK, with the 2009 Elite price drop and discontinuation of the Pro SKU, the Arcade price rose from £129.99 to £159.99.
 With the announcement of the new 4 GB Xbox 360 model, the Arcade dropped in price to US$149.99 for remaining units until stocks are exhausted.